Customizing Pipelines

 Downloaders allow the customizing of how a target is written to disk to be scanned.
 A downloader will be given two environment variables to specify the target:

-(Optional) - This (if specified) should contain the version of the target to download.
+OCULAR_TARGET_IDENTIFIER- This should uniquely identify the target for this downloaderOCULAR_TARGET_VERSION(Optional) - This (if specified) should contain the version of the target to download.

 The downloader will be expected to write the target to disk, at the ’target’ directory which is set to the current working

 directory of the downloader when executed.
-(The path is also given by the environment variable $OCULAR_TARGET_DIR
+(The path is also given by the environment variable $OCULAR_TARGET_DIR).

 The program should exit with code 0 upon success, and any other code when it was unable to download the target.